SekoViper/book-store/README.md

 # 📖 Book Store <a name="about-project"></a>

-> A platform where you can do mathematical calculations
+> An online platform where you can buy your favorite books from.

 ## 🛠 Built With <a name="built-with"></a>